-Students wishing to apply to the Emergency Medical Care Program must first be accepted as students of the university through the WCU Office of Admissions.
+Students wishing to apply to the Residential Emergency Medical Care (EMC) Program must first be accepted as students of the University through the WCU Office of Admissions.

-To be eligible for admission into the EMC major and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum grade point average of 2.0 (C average).
+Admission to the Residential EMC Program is competitive.
+To be eligible for admission into the professional course sequence, students must have completed 60 semester hours, including Liberal Studies and pre-professional course requirements, with a minimum 2.5 grade point average.

-In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on February 15.
-The admissions committee will not review any applications for early admission received after the February 15 deadline.
+In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on January 15.
+The admissions committee will not review any applications for early admission received after the January15 deadline.